kaueda/MySqlBashBackup/README.md

 	python /home/$USER/scripts/run-backup.py <host> <username> <password> <database-with-schemas-info>
 ```
 Remember to input with your own data (fields with <>)

-2. Mova este arquivo para /etc/cron.daily ou para /etc/cron.hourly dependendo do que você quer.
-Move this newly created file to /etc/cron.daily or /etc/cron.hourly depending on what you want.
+2. Move this newly created file to /etc/cron.daily or /etc/cron.hourly depending on what you want.

 3. Give this file the permission chmod 755 eg.: `chmod 755 mybackup-daily`

 4. Verify that you created the scripts folder for the current user or just change the snipet in item 1 to

 access the folder in which you saved the scripts (run-backup.py and script-backup.sh).

-5. If needed change the permissions for script-backup.sh : `chmod 777 script-backup.sh`
+5. If needed, change the permissions for script-backup.sh : `chmod 777 script-backup.sh`

 6. That's it.
 You should have the backups being made every day/hour from now on.